harshmriduhash/devAgent/README.md

 # DevStream: AI-Powered Full-Stack Web Development in the Browser

 DevStream is an AI-powered web development agent that allows you to prompt, run, edit, and deploy full-stack applications directly from your browser—no local setup required.
-If you're here to build you can get started at [devstream.dev](https://devstream.dev).

 ## What Makes DevStream Different